-The Office of Institutional Effectiveness and Research provides academic and administrative leaders a framework for strategic planning and continuous improvement.
-Through this systematic and documented process, each academic, administrative, and support unit identifies expected outcomes, assesses the achievement of those outcomes, and provides evidence of improvement based on the analysis of results (SACSCOC, Comprehensive Standard, 3.3.1).
+The Office of Institutional Effectiveness and Research provides academic and administrative leaders with a framework for strategic planning and continuous improvement.
+Through this systematic and documented process, each academic, administrative, and support unit identifies expected outcomes, assesses the achievement of those outcomes, and provides evidence of improvement based on the analysis of results (SACSCOC Principles of Accreditation, Section 8:2).

 The College’s planning and assessment process relies heavily on survey results from students, faculty, staff, community leaders, directors of area industry, and the like.
 The Office of Institutional Effectiveness and Research facilitates most all College surveys whether administered online or by paper and coordinates to publish results in a user-friendly format that is easy to understand.
 The College participates in a number of national assessments that allow the institution to compare itself with peer community colleges from around the nation.
 These surveys include the Survey of Entering Student Engagement (SENSE), Community College Survey of Student Engagement (CCSSE), Noel Levitz Student Satisfaction Survey, and the National Community College Benchmark Project.